Genivia/ugrep/README.md

-Where `-l` (files with matches) lists the files specified in `.gitignore` matched by the empty pattern `''`, which is typically used to match any non-empty file (as per POSIX.1 compliance).
+Where `-l` (files with matches) lists the files specified in `.gitignore` matched by the empty pattern `''`, which is typically used to match any non-empty file (as per POSIX.1 grep compliance).

 Note that the complement of `--exclude` is not `--include`, so we cannot reliably list the files that are ignored with `--include-from='.gitignore'`.
 Only files explicitly specified with `--include` and directories explicitly specified with `--include-dir` are visited.
 The `--include-from` from lists globs that are considered both files and directories to add to `--include` and `--include-dir`, respectively.
-This means that when a directory or directory path is not explicitly listed in this file then it will not be visited using `--include-from`.
+This means that when directory names and directory paths are not explicitly listed in this file then it will not be visited using `--include-from`.

 ### Using Unicode